SGM Herbert A. Friedman (Ret.)

 The U.S. Presidential Medal of Freedom

 After the war Schuhl received the Presidential Medal of Freedom from President Harry S. Truman and was very proud of this award, among many others.
 France awarded Schuhl the Commander de la Legion dHonneur and the Croix de Guerre avec Palmes for both WWI and WWII.
-He died in Paris in 1956 of heart attack.
+He died in Paris on 11 July 1958 of a heart attack.

 Dulles did fight for Schuhl.
 I have seen a letter dated 20 December 1946, where Allen Dulles recommended Schuhl for a military medal.
 Dulles was a great admirer and wanted to do something for his wartime propagandist.
 His request said in part:

 Decoration for Raymond A. Schuhl, generally known as Salembier, an Alsatian who did some outstanding work for Gerry Mayer and me during the war

 The request was rejected.
 The U.S. Army was not about to give a French national a medal for producing black propaganda, forgeries and counterfeits in Switzerland in violation of Swiss neutrality.
 Schuhl did, however, receive a letter from President Roosevelt dated 30 October 1944 thanking him for efforts on behalf of the Allied nations.
 Roosevelt said in part:

 My sincerest compliments for your valuable labors and efforts in the cause of the Allied Nations.
 We cannot know all the risks and dangers to which such friends are exposed for the Allied cause.
 It is only when reports such as those you have kindly sent us arrive that it is possible for us to understand the actions of our friends who are engaged in the struggle to free the world of Nazi oppression.
 You have my personal thanks.
 I join with the people of the United States that continues this fight with a single thought: Victory!

 In Later years Schuhl kept his medals in a place of honor.
 One visitor to his home told me: